-Creating a grid in Google Sheets is a straightforward process that involves setting up rows and columns.
-This guide will walk you through the steps to efficiently set up your grid.
+Creating a grid in Google Sheets is a fundamental spreadsheet skill that organizes data into rows and columns.
+This guide will walk you through the basic steps to set up your grid structure.

 Begin by entering a percentage value in cell A1.
 This percentage will act as a threshold for formatting the grid cells.